-I am currently living in Dublin, Ireland.
-Previous stops on my journeys have included Scotland, Canada and the United States.
-My photography wanderings often take me around the globe photographing landscapes, people, streets and urban environments.
+I am currently residing in London, England.
+Previous stops on my journeys have included Ireland, Scotland, Canada and the United States.
+My wanderings often take me around the globe photographing landscapes, people, streets and urban environments.

 When I am out shooting images for my abstract work, I don’t necessarily photograph subjects.
 I photograph the way a scene makes me feel at that moment.
 Admittedly, it may a bit of a strange concept, but it works – and it’s the best way to describe my approach.
 Much of what I shoot is done spontaneously without preconceived ideas.
 I let what is around me dictate what is to be photographed.

-While I mostly employ Fujifilm cameras for my work, I have been drawn to shooting a lot on analog film lately.
-I’ve been using an older Yashica D medium format camera and either a Canon 7 or Petri 7s II for 35mm.
-These more mature cameras produce a feeling of days gone by for me.
+While I mostly utilise Fujifilm cameras for my work, I have been drawn to shooting on analog film cameras lately.
+I’ve been using an older Yashica D medium format camera and either a Canon 7, Fed 4 or Petri 7s II for 35mm.
+These more “mature” cameras along with film produce a sense of days gone by for me.
 They allow for a slower and more methodical process of capturing the world around me.
 In doing so, it allows me to see more and be drawn closer into the moments I capture.

 I will often find myself shooting scenes of the ordinary.
 Scenes that we just pass by every day taking little, if any, time to notice.
 There is beauty in the mundane.
-My favourite pastime is walking around the city for hours on end exploring different architecture and the urban landscape.
+A perfect day for me is walking around the city for hours on end exploring different architecture and urban landscapes.